 Administrative or Academic Grievances

-Shiloh University encourages any member of the University community, including students, faculty or staff, who has a formal complaint or a grievance to first direct their complaint or grievance to the faculty, staff or administrator involved.
+Shiloh University encourages any member of the University community, including students, faculty or staff, who has a formal complaint or a grievance to first direct his or her complaint or grievance to the faculty, staff, or administrator involved.

 Should the complaint or grievance not be resolved at that point, or should the member not feel comfortable directing the complaint or grievance to the person involved, then the individual with the complaint or grievance should complete a General Complaint/Grievance Form.
 Submit academic grievances to the Vice President of Academics and administrative grievances to the President.

 The University will respond to the individual filing the complaint within 30 days of receiving the completed form.

 Harassment or Discrimination Grievances